 Date of Material: 08/08/2018

-Questions: At what time can restaurants sell liquor by the drink on Sundays and the time for a retail store to sell off-premises liquor on Sundays.
-Also can a retail liquor store sell beer?
+MTAS responds to the following questions: At what time can restaurants sell liquor by the drink on Sundays; the time for a retail store to sell off-premises liquor on Sundays; and can a retail liquor store sell beer?

 Retail package stores were given the authority to sell beer in 2014 when the following language was added to the Tennessee Code:

 Notwithstanding subsection (a), beginning July 1, 2014, a retail licensee holding a license issued under § 57-3-204 shall be permitted to sell at retail beer and other malt beverages, subject to the restriction in § 57-3-806(e).
 No permit or license other than the license issued pursuant to § 57-3-204 shall be required for the licensed retailer to engage in such sales of beer and other malt beverages and the issuer of that license has the authority to enforce any laws related to such sales. -- Tenn.
 Code Ann.
 Section 57-3-404(e)(2).

 Additionally, with the passage of Public Chapter 783, Acts of 2018, package stores can now sell alcohol and beer beginning at 10:00 a.m. on Sundays.
 The language from the public chapter is codified at Tenn.
 Code Ann.
 Section 57-3-406(e) and reads: